krahets/hello-algo/en/docs/chapter_dynamic_programming/dp_solution_pipeline.md

 In this problem, states in the first row can only come from the state to their left, and states in the first column can only come from the state above them.
 Therefore, the first row $i = 0$ and first column $j = 0$ are boundary conditions.

-As shown in the figure below, since each cell is transferred from the cell to its left and the cell above it, we use loops to traverse the matrix, with the outer loop traversing rows and the inner loop traversing columns.
+As shown in the figure below, since each cell transitions from the cell to its left and the cell above it, we use loops to traverse the matrix, with the outer loop traversing rows and the inner loop traversing columns.

 ![Boundary conditions and state transition order](dp_solution_pipeline.assets/min_path_sum_solution_initial_state.png)

 !!! note

-    Boundary conditions in dynamic programming are used to initialize the $dp$ table, and in search are used for pruning.
+    Boundary conditions in dynamic programming are used to initialize the $dp$ table, while in search they are used for pruning.

     The core of state transition order is to ensure that when computing the solution to the current problem, all the smaller subproblems it depends on have already been computed correctly.